 Five years later, Iqbal was liberated from debt slavery.
 He started attending the Bonded Labour Liberation Front (BLLF) school.
 Iqbal talked to his friends who worked at carpet factories and spoke at meetings.
 He gave many carpet worker children the courage to leave their owners.
 The owners threatened Iqbal who, after receiving an award in the USA, was murdered on 16 April 1995.

-Iqbal has become a symbol for the fight against harmful child labour all over the world.
+Today, Iqbal is a symbol for the fight against harmful child labour and slavery all over the world.

-Download the comic strip about Iqbal’s life here, or read it online.
+Download the graphic story about Iqbal’s life here